 - Backgrounds that aren’t pure white will deepen or become black.
 Light levels and exposure may be toyed with forging the dispersal of the light.
 Avoid overexposure by moving your subject away from the backdrop.

-Outdoor White background Photography
+Outdoor White Background Photography

 To take white-background photos outside, you need to have the correct equipment.
 Unlike the studio approach, however, it is less dependent on equipment.
 To do this without using any electrical light sources, having the right white backdrop, reflector, and sun is required.
 You may use white fabric to cover the white location outside.
 The light reflected from the ground will be used as the front lighting setup.

-- Place some white plastic sheeting on the floor and use one or two-fold out reflectors to bounce some light back into the subject’s face in order to achieve a pure white light.
+- Place some white plastic sheeting on the floor and use one or two-fold out reflectors to bounce some light back into the subject’s face in order to achieve pure white light.

 - It’s just as easy to use the sun to backlight as it is to use a backlight in the studio.
 The subject must reflect lighter than the backdrop does.
 Make sure the camera’s exposure settings are precise for this.